montanariarthur/DisorderPromotedStability/README.md

 # Disorder-promoted stability in complex systems
 Code for the analysis of disorder in several second-order dynamical systems, including Kuramoto oscillators, metamaterials, phase-amplitude oscillators, and multi-agent systems.

-See the references below for more details.
+See the reference below for more details.
 If you use this code, please cite:
   - AN Montanari, P Zanin, AE Motter.
 Disorder-promoted stability.
 (2026)

 # Usage